thomassuedbroecker/gitops-create-software-everywhere-module/README.md

 #### Step 5: Configure the `scripts/create-yaml.sh` in `gitops-terraform-guestbook` repository

 Replace the existing code with following content.
-The is important for later when the helm-chart will be copied.
+This is important for later when the helm-chart will be copied.

 ```sh
 #!/usr/bin/env bash